martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 _Case 3: Game's final score is within Y points (or OT)_
 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Closegamecase3.png" alt="alt text" width="640" height="427">

 The NHL and NFL stand out as most likely to produce close games.
-Now let's calculate a Global Close Game Rate, to contribute to the final competitiveIndex calculation, for each league by averaging the close game rates for regular season and playoffs for both cases.
+I average the close game rates for regular season, playoffs, and all three cases to arrive at a Global Close Game Rate.
+We'll use this rate later in the final competitiveIndex calculation.

 | League | Global Close Game Rate |